maxgio92/notes/content/notes/GitOps multi tenancy notes.md

 A tenant could create a ServiceAccount in an owned Namespace, but he can't neither bind at cluster-level nor at a non-owned Namespace-level a ClusterRole, as that wouldn't be permitted by Capsule admission controllers.

 Now let's go on with the practical part.

+### Tenant tries to chown other Tenant Namespaces

+This is not permitted for the same reason, he can’t operate on Namespaced resources where those Namespaces are part of another Tenant.
+Capsule request validation would not pass.

+### EXPAND

+…